-- Use this protocol when submitting samples for serological testing such as Anaplasmosis, Brucella abortus, B. canis, B. melitensis, B. ovis, Bluetongue, Bovine Leukosis, Caprine Arthritis Encephalitis, Equine Infectious Anemia, and Pseudorabies.
+- Use this protocol when submitting samples for serological testing such as Anaplasmosis, Brucella abortus, B. canis, B. melitensis, Bluetongue, Bovine Leukosis, Caprine Arthritis Encephalitis, Equine Infectious Anemia, and Pseudorabies.

 - General Serology Submission Protocol

-- Use this protocol when submitting FTA cards for Scrapie Genetic testing.
+- Use this protocol when submitting samples for B. ovis PCR testing.

-- Use this protocol when submitting samples for Trichomonas foetus testing.
+- Use this protocol when submitting samples for T. foetus testing.

 - Q: Where do I get Tuberculin?

-- Q: Where do I get Equine Infectious Anemia (EIA) submissions forms?
+- Q: Where do I get Equine Infectious Anemia (EIA) submission forms?

 - Q: Where do I get OCV (orange) and Bright (silver) tags?